 The Limited Cost Trader

-If you spend a small amount on goods you might be defined by HMRC as a ‘limited cost trader’, meaning your percentage will be set at 16.5%, regardless of your trading activities.
+If you spend a small amount on goods you might be defined by HMRC as a ‘limited cost trader’.
+This means your percentage will be set at 16.5%, regardless of your trading activities.
 You’re a limited cost business if:

 - Your qualifying goods cost less than 2% of your turnover